paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-08-31-great_south_run.md

   country-name: United Kingdom
 summary: In less than two months time, I will once again be donning my running shoes to raise money for Cancer Research UK.
 category:
-- charity
+- Charity
-- running
+- Running
-- great_south_run
+- Great South Run
 ---
 It’s been quite while since I last ran for charity (in fact [my last run][1] was way back in 2006), so in the vein hope that the training will help me get a little fitter, I’m taking part in this years [Great South Run][2] in Portsmouth, and aiming to raise £400 for Cancer Research UK.